RetroDECK/ES-DE/INSTALL-DEV.md

 ..\yuzu\yuzu-windows-msvc\yuzu.exe
 ```

-If you want to place your emulators elsewhere, you need to create a customized es_find_rules.xml file, which is explained later in this document.
+If you want to place your emulators elsewhere, you need to create a customized es_find_rules.xml file, which is explained earlier in this document.

-Start ES-DE from the f:\ device and check that everything works as expected.
+Start ES-DE from the F:\ device and check that everything works as expected.

 Following this, optionally copy any existing gamelist.xml files, game media files etc. to the removable media.
 For example:

 ```
-f:\EmulationStation-DE\.emulationstation\gamelists\
+F:\EmulationStation-DE\.emulationstation\gamelists\
-f:\EmulationStation-DE\.emulationstation\downloaded_media\
+F:\EmulationStation-DE\.emulationstation\downloaded_media\
 ```

 You now have a fully functional portable retro gaming installation!